Figure skaters feel love at first sight for Sochi

 “It has become almost a daily ritual for me.
 I come early before practice just to get some fresh air,” the Canadian figure skater said.

 “At this time the place is virtually deserted.
-It’s so quiet there you could almost here your heartbeat.”
+It’s so quiet there you could almost hear your heartbeat.”

 Problems remain, however, mainly in getting around the venues, with the city and the surrounding area still resembling a huge construction site.